 An overview of teaching and learning methods, styles, and techniques which are applicable when facilitating adult learners across diverse settings.
 Content to include teaching and learning style assessment, accommodating learning styles, physical and learning disabilities, language differences and cultural norms.
+Prerequisite: Must be enrolled student in ADLL EDD program OR Instructor consent.
 (Typically offered: Irregular)